Mangaluru: Etymology

 One of the earliest references to the city's name was in 715 CE when Pandyan King Chettian called the city Mangalapuram.
 The city and the coastal region were part of the Pandyan Kingdom.
 According to K.V.
-Ramesh, president of the Place Names Society of India, Mangaluru was first used in 1345 CE during the Vijayanagar rule.
-Many shilashasanas (stones) of the Vijayanagar period refer the city as Mangalapura.
-Before then during the Alupa dynasty period, it was referred to as Mangalapura (Mangala means 'auspicious').
+Ramesh, president of the Place Names Society of India, Mangaluru was first used in 1345 CE during Vijayanagara rule.
+Many shilashasanas (stones) of the Vijayanagara period refer the city as Mangalapura.
+During the Alupa dynasty period, it was referred to as Mangalapura (Mangala means 'auspicious').
 In the Kannada language, the city is known as Mangaluru, a reference to Mangaladevi (the suffix uru means town or city).
-Mangalore was an important centre of Indian Ocean trade on Malabar coast in earlier times.
-Hence it was also known by the name Manjalūr in Arabic.
+Mangaluru was historically an important centre of Indian Ocean trade on the Malabar coast.
+Hence, it was also known by the name Manjalūr in Arabic.
 During British rule from 1799, the anglicised version Mangalore became the official appellation.
 According to historian George M. Moraes, however, the word Mangalore is the Portuguese corruption of Mangaluru.
 The city's name appears on maps as far back as the 1652 Sanson Map of India.